nahuel36/nahuel36.github.io/curves/curves.md

 Using the idea of LERP.
 You can do rotation variation too.
 Only that the value 0 will be an angle and value 1 will be another angle.
 <br/>For example, to rotate continuously 360 degrees, you can set up angle 0 to 0 and angle 1 to 360.
 And in the curve make a straight line between (0,0) and (1,1) if you want a complete rotation in 1 second (by example).
 <br/>You can put another angle, and is not necessary and angle 0 minor to angle 1, that's not important to LERP.
-You can slowly go from (0,0) to (1.25,0.5) (from angle 0 to half of angle 1 in 1.25 seconds) then wait 3 seconds in the same value (completely horizontal line) this means go to (4.25, 0.5), then go to (6,0.75) (75% of angle 1 in 1.75 seconds) faster, and so on.
+You can slowly go from (0,0) to (1.25,0.5) (from angle 0 to half of angle 1 in 1.25 seconds) then wait 3 seconds in the same value (completely horizontal line) this means go to (4.25, 0.5), then go to (6,0.75) (75% of angle 1 in 1.75 seconds more) faster, and so on.

 With complex movements you can build an easy animation that confuse the player, or make more easy to play too, it's a very powerful tool.
 Because of that I decided use it, affording the dificulty learn curve.